obramat: lEGENDS

 the problem: Obramat is a clear leader in the professional home-improvement and construction category in Spain.
 Professionals choose the brand for price, proximity, and product quality.
 However, these are functional advantages that competitors can easily replicate.
 As a result, loyalty in the category is extremely fragile: professionals frequently switch retailers depending on price or location.

-thE INSIGHT: Despite being crucial members of society, construction professionals remain largely invisible and undervalued in culture and status compared to other professions. the category communicates almost exclusively through technical and transactional language (tools, materials, prices, logistics ) while leaving the people behind the profession completely absent from the narrative.
+thE INSIGHT: Despite being indispensable members of society, construction professionals remain largely invisible and undervalued in culture and status compared to other professions.
+The category vacuum is emotional as communication is almost exclusively done through technical and transactional language (tools, materials, prices, logistics, etc.) while leaving the people behind the profession completely absent from the narrative.

 ad placement